 Learn why 40% of our residents come to us from other memory care facilities

-Your loved one’s medical needs are always the primary focus of our staff at our dementia care community.
+Your loved one’s medical needs are always the primary focus of our staff at our dementia care community and facility.
 Rest assured that we have a professional nursing staff on-site that offer medical services for residents with Alzheimer’s and Dementia 24 hours a day to address daily care needs.
-The medical services at our dementia assisted living facility in Oakbrook Terrace, Illinois include assisting residents with medication management, monitoring blood glucose and administering insulin.
+The medical services at our dementia care assisted living facility in Oakbrook Terrace, Illinois include assisting residents with medication management, monitoring blood glucose and administering insulin.

 When someone you care about is diagnosed with dementia we understand that it affects the entire family.

 - How do I find a quality dementia care facility near me?